RunnerM/simply-dns-webhook/README.md

 </div>

-This service can be installed side by side with cert manager and can be used to handle dns-01 challeneges provided by cert manager.
-All documentation on how to configure dns-01 chalanges can be found at  [cert-manager.io](https://cert-manager.io/docs/configuration/acme/dns01/webhook/)
+This service can be installed side by side with cert manager and can be used to handle dns-01 challenges provided by cert manager.
+All documentation on how to configure dns-01 challenges can be found at  [cert-manager.io](https://cert-manager.io/docs/configuration/acme/dns01/webhook/)

 ### Version support:
 The version compatibility I have tested for can be seen below: